-Innovative building developments at Catherine McAuley College create learning opportunities designed to enhance students’ skills and educational pathways.
-The future of employment is increasingly collaborative and global, so it is vital that students learn to work together, interact and develop a range of independent and co-dependent skills.
+Innovative programs and building developments at Catherine McAuley College create learning opportunities designed to support the many different educational pathways for students.
+The future of employment is increasingly collaborative, so it is vital that students learn to work together, interact and develop a range of independent and co-dependent skills.

-At Coolock, the state-of-the-art Sister Aloysius Martyn Arts Centre features a performance area, specialist classrooms for drama and music and vibrant learning spaces to support integrated learning across the STEAM areas – Science, Technology, Engineering, Arts and Mathematics.
+At Coolock, the state-of-the-art Sister Aloysius Martyn Arts Centre features a performance area, specialist classrooms for music and performing arts, and vibrant learning spaces to support integrated learning across the ‘STEAM’ areas – Science, Technology, Engineering, Arts and Mathematics.
 Construction is well underway for the industry-leading Mercy Junortoun Sporting Precinct.
 When completed, these facilities will include fresh green spaces with the upgrade of sporting fields, a new gymnasium, indoor cricket nets and netball courts.

 It is a busy and exciting time at Catherine McAuley College, and we thank everyone involved for their positive participation in planning for our future.